kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/13-advanced-relationships-aggreg/03a-advanced-aggregation.md

 # Advanced Aggregation - Part 1
 * Working on `/top`
-* Listo fo top 10 stores based on their average rating
+* List of top 10 stores based on their average rating
 * How do you query stores on computed fields?
 * This is a perfect use case of an aggregation

 ## What is Aggregation again?
-What you use in `MongoDB` when you use multi-step, very complex queries
+* What you use in `MongoDB` when you use multi-step, very complex queries

 ### What is our multi-step, complex query?
 1. Grab a list of all our stores
 2. Populate their ratings
 3. Find out what the average rating of that store is
-4. We also want to filter out any stores that only have 1 rating because one person could rate it 5 stars and it goes right to the top
+4. We also want to filter out any stores that only have 1 rating
+    * Because one person could rate it 5 stars and it goes straight to the top
+    * Prevent users from `gaming the system`

 ### Create `/top` route
 * If we click on `Top` in navbar we get a 404